capacitor-community/native-audio/README.md

 npx cap sync
 ```

-On iOS and Android, no further steps are needed.
+On iOS, Android and Web, no further steps are needed.

 ## Configuration